Does it matter what college I attend?

-We are in-network with most Blue Cross Blue Shield, Blue Care Network, and Cigna plans.
-Optum/United and Aetna will be coming shortly.
+We are in-network with most Blue Cross Blue Shield, Blue Care Network, Cigna, and Optum/United plans.
+Aetna will be coming shortly.
 If you are not a member of one of these insurance carriers, your insurance plan may have out of network coverage.
-Please check with your insurance company to verify if you will be covered.

 Do I need to sign any paperwork before starting with my provider?

 Yes.
 Our therapists cannot officially begin therapy with you until you have completed the required paperwork.
 After you schedule your first appointment through our website, you will receive an email invitation to sign up for your personal portal.
 Once you login, you will be prompted to enter some required personal information and sign your intake forms.
 This will all be done electronically.

 How do I provide Steps my insurance and payment information?

 On your personal portal, you will be able to upload a picture of your insurance as well as enter your payment information.
 All payments are processed electronically using a debit or credit card, for both insurance co-pays and self-pay.

 Can I pay out of pocket instead of using insurance?